telerik/ajax-docs/controls/htmlchart/how-to/using-multiple-custom-colors-to-create-charts.md

 # Using Multiple Custom Colors to Create Charts

-This help article addresses the challenge that the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) offers a limited number of ten predefined colors for its skins and suggests a solution for increasing them.
+This help article addresses the challenge that the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) offers a limited number of ten predefined colors for its skins and suggests a solution for increasing them.

 If you create more series (or more items for a **PieSeries**) these colors will start repeating themselves.
 Developers at Telerik decided that they cannot increase the internal number of colors indefinitely because the number may always be insufficient for a certain scenario.